Church of Jesus Christ of Latter Day Saints (Strangite): Early successes and losses

 Many prominent Latter Day Saints believed in Strang's "letter of appointment" and accepted him as Mormonism's second "Prophet, Seer, Revelator and Translator"—at least in the short term.
 These included the church's Presiding Patriarch and apostle William Smith (Smith's only surviving brother); Book of Mormon witness Martin Harris (who left and later rejoined the LDS Church in Utah); Nauvoo Stake President William Marks; second Bishop of the Church and church trustee-in-trust George Miller; apostle John E. Page; former apostle William E. McLellin; Smith's mother Lucy Mack Smith; and other members of the Smith family.

 Another adherent was John C. Bennett, former mayor of Nauvoo and a former member of the First Presidency.
 Bennett had been in Smith's innermost circle but had broken with the founding prophet and had written an anti-Mormon exposé.
 Bennett founded a secretive Strangite fraternal society known as the "Order of Illuminati", but his presence disrupted Strang's church and ultimately led to his excommunication.
-Bennett's "order" fell by the wayside and no longer exists among the Strangites.
+Bennett's order fell by the wayside and no longer exists among the Strangites.

-All of these persons—with the exception of Miller, who would remain loyal to Strang until death—left the Strangite church by 1850.
-Many of these defections were due to Strang's seemingly abrupt "about-face" on the turbulent subject of polygamy.
+All of these persons left the Strangite church by 1850, with the exception of Miller, who would remain lifelong loyalty to Strang.
+Many of these defections were due to Strang's seemingly abrupt about-face on the turbulent subject of polygamy.
 Vehemently opposed to the practice at first, Strang reversed course in 1849 to become one of plural marriage's strongest advocates.
 Since many of his early disciples had looked to him as a monogamous counterweight to Young's polygamous version of Mormonism, Strang's decision to embrace plural marriage proved costly to him and his church.